microsoft/playwright/docs/src/locators.md

 ### Locate by placeholder text

 Inputs may have a placeholder attribute to hint to the user what value should be entered.
-You can locate the placeholder using [`method: Page.getByPlaceholder`].
+You can locate such an input using [`method: Page.getByPlaceholder`].

 For example, consider the following DOM structure.